fabioono25/data-structures-algorithms/README.md

 - **Poor Performance:** Selection Sort's performance is poor compared to more advanced sorting algorithms like QuickSort or MergeSort.
 - **Not Suitable for Real-world Applications:** Due to its inefficiency, it's seldom used in real-world applications where sorting large datasets is a common requirement.

+**Real-Life Use Cases:**

+Selection Sort, like Insertion Sort, is a simple sorting algorithm that can find practical use in specific scenarios:

+1. **Small Datasets:**
+   * Similar to Insertion Sort, Selection Sort is effective for small datasets or lists where its simplicity might be more advantageous than its quadratic time complexity.
+2. **Memory Efficiency:**
+   * Selection Sort is an in-place sorting algorithm that requires only a constant amount of additional memory.
+In scenarios where memory usage is a concern, Selection Sort can be a viable option.
+3. **Educational Purposes:**
+   * Selection Sort is often used in educational settings to teach the basics of sorting algorithms due to its straightforward implementation and ease of understanding.
+4. **Situations with Limited Resources:**
+   * In resource-constrained environments, such as embedded systems with limited computational power, Selection Sort might be considered due to its simplicity and low memory requirements.
+5. **Stable Sorting is Not Required:**
+   * If maintaining the relative order of equal elements is not a requirement, Selection Sort can be a suitable choice for simplicity

 ---

 ### Insertion Sort